pariamahmoudi/GN.Blazor.SharedIndexedDB/README.md

 }
 ```
 To your program.cs file.

 The above code is copied from blazor server program.cs file.If you are using other or older versions,
 you may not find it.
 Just keep in mind you should AddShilaFeatures() before the build of your Host.

 ## Create database and store

 Firstly you need to create the database.
 Databases can hold any number of stores.

-Stores are where your data is actually stored.
-To create a database there is an
+To create a database use
 ```c#
 string dbName = "{your_database_name}";
 IIndexedDb dataBase = await IIndexedDbFactory.DbFactory.GetDatabase(dbName);